maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## How do I add an extension?

-The Word Blocks has a full palet of blocks to chose from.
+The Word Blocks has a full pallet of blocks to chose from.
 But you can add even more blocks, from so-called extensions.
 Example are